Local service page

 high-rise and villa terraces with long parapet runs, lift-machine-room turns, clubhouse decks, tank access, and wind-facing edges should be reviewed from the stair entry outward, not from the easiest wall only.

-high-rise apartments, villa communities, rental towers, premium homes, and mixed residential blocks can need different anchor decisions even when the roof size looks similar.
+high-rise apartments, villa communities, rental towers, well-finished homes, and mixed residential blocks can need different anchor decisions even when the roof size looks similar.

 open eastern wind, construction dust, monsoon water flow, and strong sun on exposed high-level roofs means weak corner tying and loose net tension can age badly.